StackmateNetwork/stackmate.in/content/learn/_index.md

 ### A chain of digital signatures

-> We define an electronic coin, as a chain of digital signatures. - Satoshi (2008)
+> We define an electronic coin, as a chain of digital signatures. - Nakamoto (2008)

 All the way down, on the technical level.
 Bitcoin is a ledger of payment conditions (locks, represented by addresses).
 The state of this ledger can be altered by providing a valid digital signature to unlock coin and lock it to a public key of a new owner (their bitcoin address).
 This way, an electronic coin is represented as a constant passing on of the ability to sign on a global ledger, where your private key (a very large prime number), is essentially a special pen that can unlock a certain set of locks aka bitcoin addresses.